-College and university campuses are reflecting more than ever the diversity of student identities and life stages—students of color, adult learners, single parents, veterans, first-generation students, immigrants, and international students.
-How can U.S. colleges and universities recognize the complexity of their student bodies as a strength and integrate their varied backgrounds as a resource for global education?
+The diversity of student identities and life stages—students of color, adult learners, single parents, veterans, first-generation students, immigrants, and international students—is reflected on college and university campuses more now than ever.
+But how can leaders recognize the complexity of their student bodies as a strength and integrate their varied backgrounds as a resource for global education?
 What new approaches are other higher education systems around the world adopting to internationalize?

 Themed “Preparing for Tomorrow's Student,” the 2019 ACE/AIEA Internationalization Collaborative seeks to address the future of internationalization in higher education.
 International campus administrators and faculty are encouraged to register now for the Collaborative, which will take place in San Francisco Jan.
 19.